apache/beam/playground/terraform/README.md

 5. How to install Docker
 * [Docker link](https://docs.docker.com/engine/install/) instructions for Windows and Linux operation systems

-6. How to install GCloud
-* [Gcloud link](https://cloud.google.com/sdk/docs/install#linux) instructions for Windows and Linux operation systems

-7. How to install Terraform
+6. How to install Terraform
 * [Terraform link](https://www.terraform.io/downloads)

 After installations of the required packages will be completed, you will need to download ***BEAM Playground*** from the repository.
 Please open the terminal and execute the following command: